AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (55mins)](exploring/live-wired-sneak.md)

 Join us for a very special Adobe Summit edition of Office Hours.
-Ron, Alex and Dave will go behind the scenes to show how they brought to life a no code future for building React Spectrum UI for Firefly apps.
+Ron, Alex and Dave will go behind the scenes to show how they brought to life a no code future for building React Spectrum UI for App Builder apps.
 If you watched Adobe Summit sneaks be sure to see how the app works and talk about this exciting new development!
-Bring your questions and the Firefly team will be happy to answer any and all after the presentation.
+Bring your questions and the App Builder team will be happy to answer any and all after the presentation.